How to file for a divorce in the UK

 It depends.
 For a more detailed answer, we've created a guide for how long a divorce takes with tips on how to speed the process up.

-On average, it takes a minimum of six months for all of the divorce paperwork to be completed and your divorce made legally binding through the courts.
+On average, it takes a minimum of six months for all the divorce paperwork to be completed, and your divorce made legally binding through the courts.
 You can download our bespoke divorce timeline to estimate the end date of your process.

 Ending your financial relationship and the possibility of future claims

-It’s very important that you’re aware that ending your marriage or civil partnership through the courts does not end your financial relationship.
-As mentioned above, if you want or need to legalise your arrangements and end your financial claims you’ll need to get a consent order.
+Ending your marriage or civil partnership through the courts does not end your financial relationship.
+As mentioned above, if you want or need to legalise your arrangements and end your financial claims, you’ll need to get a consent order.

 A consent order (sometimes called a financial order) is a completely different legal process that can be completed either as you divorce (generally the best option) or after.